 That book was Jurassic Park, which Spielberg adapted in 1993 into an exhilarating adventure and one of the highest-grossing movies of all time—not to mention a groundbreaking technological achievement.
 “It changed special effects forever,” the director says, “and for better or for worse, it really did introduce the digital era.”

 In this oral history, published in 2013 to celebrate the movie’s 20th anniversary, EW looked back at the film that so memorably shook the earth.

 Spielberg and author Crichton had been developing a feature film based on Crichton’s script Cold Case, about his time as a medical resident (which would become the TV series ER).
-Crichton, who passed away from cancer in 2008, told the director about another idea he was working on: a novel about dinosaurs being brought back to life through old samples of their DNA.
+Crichton, who died from cancer in 2008, told the director about another idea he was working on: a novel about dinosaurs being brought back to life through old samples of their DNA.
 Spielberg was immediately hooked.
 When galleys for Jurassic Park made their way around Hollywood in May 1990, the sci-fi adventure became the It project to buy.
 According to Spielberg, other interested directors may have included Richard Donner (Lethal Weapon) and James Cameron (Avatar).
 Universal won the bidding war, thanks in large part to Spielberg’s relationship with Crichton.
 The director started storyboarding before the script was even written and quickly assembled an effects team.
 Creature master Stan Winston (Aliens) created the large-form models, including a nearly 20-foot-tall T. rex, and stop-motion artist Phil Tippett (RoboCop) would animate miniatures based on those Winston designs for the more elaborate action sequences.
 Then, Industrial Light & Magic’s Dennis Muren, who had just designed the liquid-metal effects in Terminator 2: Judgment Day, brought up the idea of using CGI to animate the dinosaurs.
 Muren invited Spielberg, producer Kathleen Kennedy, and Tippett to watch a CG demo of a gallimimus stampede.